thiblahute/meson-website/Reference-manual.md

     void install_data(list_of_files, ...)

-Installs files from the source tree that are listed as positional arguments and in the `sources` keyword arguments into the directory specified by the `install_dir` kwarg during install phase.
+Installs files from the source tree that are listed as positional arguments.
+The following keyword arguments are supported:

+- `install_dir` the absolute or relative path to the installation directory.
+If this is a relative path, it is assumed to be relative to the prefix.
+- `install_mode` specify the file mode in symbolic format and optionally the owner/uid and group/gid for the installed files.
+For instance, `install_mode: 'rw-r--r--'` for just the file mode, `install_mode: ['rw-r--r--', 'nobody', 'nobody']` for the file mode and the user/group, `install_mode: ['rw-r-----', 0, 0]` for the file mode and uid/gid.
+To leave any of these three as the default, specify `false`.

 ### install_headers